Diagram complexes, formality, and configuration space integrals for braids: Relation to Bott-Taubes configuration space integrals

 We first define the spaces involved. \begin{itemize} \item The spaces $\mathcal{CD}_n(m)$ and $\mathcal{BCD}_n(m)$ are respectively the spaces of chord diagrams and braid chord diagrams with $n$ chords on $m$ strands.
-The relations $YB$ are the Yang--Baxter Lie relations \eqref{E:Yang-Baxter1} and \eqref{E:Yang-Baxter2}. \item The spaces $\mathcal{LV}_n(m)$ and $\mathcal{BV}_n(m)$ are respectively the space of type $n$ isotopy invariants of $m$-component long links and type $n$ isotopy invariants of $m$-component (pure) braids. \end{itemize} We now explain the maps. \begin{itemize} \item The horizontal map to $(\mathcal{CD}_n/4T)^*$ is given by killing all trivalent diagrams that are not chord diagrams. \item The downward vertical map to $(\mathcal{BCD}_n/YB)^*$ is defined similarly, and it is an isomorphism by \refT{BraidCohIsCDMod4T}. \item The map $(\mathcal{CD}_n/4T)^* \to (\mathcal{BCD}_n/YB)^*$ kills all chord diagrams that are not braid diagrams.
+The relations $YB$ are the Yang--Baxter Lie relations \eqref{E:Yang-Baxter1} and \eqref{E:Yang-Baxter2}. \item The spaces $\mathcal{LV}_n(m)$ and $\mathcal{BV}_n(m)$ are respectively the space of type $n$ isotopy invariants of $m$-component long links and type $n$ isotopy invariants of $m$-component (pure) braids. \end{itemize} We now explain the maps. \begin{itemize} \item The horizontal map to $(\mathcal{CD}_n/4T)^*$ is given by killing all trivalent diagrams that are not chord diagrams. \item The downward vertical map to $(\mathcal{BCD}_n/YB)^*$ is defined similarly, and it is an isomorphism by \refT{BraidCohIsCDMod4T}. \item The map $(\mathcal{CD}_n/4T)^* \twoheadrightarrow (\mathcal{BCD}_n/YB)^*$ kills all chord diagrams that are not braid diagrams.
 Commutativity of the top square is then clear. \item The bottom row is induced by dualizing the inclusion of (isotopy classes of) pure braids into (isotopy classes of) long links. \item The upward vertical maps from the bottom row are the canonical maps (from finite type theory) from invariants to weight systems.
 Here braid invariants map to weight systems in $(\BCD(m))^*$ because of Artin's theorem \cite{Artin:Braids} that an isotopy of braids in the space of long links can be taken to be an isotopy in the subspace of braids.
-Commutativity of the lower right square is now clear. \item The downward map $\Ho^{0,n}(\LDf(m)) \to \mathcal{LV}_n / \mathcal{LV}_{n-1}$ in the first column is the composition $\Ho^{0,n}(\LDf(m)) \to \mathcal{LV}_n \to \mathcal{LV}_n / \mathcal{LV}_{n-1}$ of a certain integration map followed by projection.
-It is inverse to the canonical map, i.e.~the bottom left square commutes. \end{itemize} Habegger and Masbaum considered the tree part of the Kontsevich integral, i.e., the left-hand vertical composition, where the map $\int$ is given by the Kontsevich integral.
-(Actually, because of condition (2) in Definition \ref{D:LDfDef}, our subspace $\LDf(m)$ does not include quite all forests, but it is not difficult to see via the Hopf algebra structure on $\LD(m)$ that the difference between the subspace of all forest diagrams and $\LDf(m)$ corresponds to finite type concordance invariants of \emph{knots}.)
-Among their results is the fact that the composition $\Ho^{0,n}(\LDf(m)) \to \mathcal{BV}_n(m)/\mathcal{BV}_{n-1}(m)$ is surjective.
-Indeed, in the proof of Theorem 16.1 in \cite{HabMas-KontsevichMilnor}, they show that the dual map from the corresponding filtration quotient of braids to order $n$ tree (i.e.~forest) diagrams is injective.
-The key point there is that the dual of $\mathcal{BV}_n(m)/\mathcal{BV}_{n-1}(m)$ can be identified with a quotient in a filtration by Milnor (concordance) invariants, and these are precisely the invariants coming from forest diagrams. \end{proof}
+Commutativity of the lower right square is now clear. \item The lower-left downward map $\int: \Ho^{0,n}(\LD(m)) \to \mathcal{LV}_n / \mathcal{LV}_{n-1}$ is the composition of the map $\Ho^{0,n}(\LDf(m)) \to \mathcal{LV}_n$ induced by the Kontsevich integral, followed by the projection $\mathcal{LV}_n \to \mathcal{LV}_n / \mathcal{LV}_{n-1}$.
+It is inverse to the canonical map, i.e.~the bottom left square commutes. \end{itemize} To complete the proof, we apply results of Habegger and Masbaum.
+They showed that the tree part (or perhaps more accurately, the ``forest part'') of the Kontsevich integral produces all finite-type concordance invariants \cite[Theorem 15.1]{HabMas-KontsevichMilnor}.
+The map they studied is closely related to the dual of the left-hand vertical composition.
+The only difference is that because of condition (2) in Definition \ref{D:LDfDef}, our subspace $\LDf(m)$ excludes some forests where a component tree has all its leaves on the same segment.
+Nonetheless, one can show (using the shuffle product and cocyclicity) that $\Ho^{0,*}(\LDf(m))$ maps onto the quotient of the space of finite-type concordance invariants by the ideal generated by nontrivial \emph{knot} invariants.
+This suffices for our purposes, since such knot invariants vanish in $\mathcal{BV}_n(m)$.
+Habegger and Masbaum's work then implies that the composition $\Ho^{0,n}(\LDf(m)) \to \mathcal{BV}_n(m)/\mathcal{BV}_{n-1}(m)$ is surjective.
+Indeed, in the proof of Theorem 16.1 in \cite{HabMas-KontsevichMilnor}, they show that the dual map from the corresponding filtration quotient of braids to the space of order-$n$ tree (i.e.~forest) diagrams is injective.
+The key point there is that the dual of $\mathcal{BV}_n(m)/\mathcal{BV}_{n-1}(m)$ can be identified with a quotient in a filtration by Milnor concordance invariants, and again, these are precisely the invariants coming from forest diagrams. \end{proof}